Table of Contents

 Bleeding in Patients

 There are many diseases that cause increased bleeding tendency aside from just as many diseases that secondarily lead to coagulation disorders.
+Coagulopathy is a bleeding disorder characterized by impaired clotting of blood.
 In your clinical routine, you will have different options available to you to narrow down the cause of the bleeding.

 A very reasonable approach is the thorough gathering of the patient’s medical history.
 This will already allow you to collect plenty of information, which will lead your thought process and eventually your actions in the right direction.
+Precisely, excessive and prolonged bleeding is triggered by an injury, medical conditions and dental prodedures.
 Frequently, a pathologically increased bleeding tendency may be noticed before surgery and have, at times, a very dramatic effect.

 In order to prevent you from having to encounter such a situation unprepared, the following will provide you with a basic overview of the physiology and the pathophysiology of hemostasis.